All Products

 Document Center

-In Hologres, you can use the ALTER TABLE syntax to modify certain table structures, table properties, and column properties.
-However, you cannot use ALTER TABLE to modify properties that affect table storage.
-Hologres V3.1 and later versions support the REBUILD syntax, which lets you modify various table parameters.
-This topic describes how to use the REBUILD command in Hologres.
+Hologres supports the ALTER TABLE syntax to modify certain table schemas, table properties, and column properties.
+However, ALTER TABLE does not support modifying properties that affect table storage.
+Starting from Hologres V3.1, you can use the REBUILD syntax to flexibly modify various table parameters.
+This topic describes how to use REBUILD in Hologres.

 Syntax